chethanmandya/Android-Room/README.md

 ```
 #### foreignKeys

-if suppose, your field has array list as one of the sub field then you will save this field either by foreign key relation OR by type converters.
+if suppose, your field has an array list as one of the sub field then in that case you will save this field either by foreign key relation OR by type converters.

-you will go for making it as foreign key relation when it has very complex structure, structure which has nested list within list. or else you go for type convertor when it has only list of objects, like list of premitive type.
+You will go for making it as foreign key relation when it has very complex structure, structure which has nested list. or you can save them using type convertor when it has only list of objects, like list of primitive type.

+When you have more than one nested list, it is better to save them in foreign key relationship because type convertor is not best suitable, it will slow down performance because of too many traverses in the list while converting user object to primitive and vice versa.

-In the below example, VenuDetails has a field called Photos, The Photos has nested list, it is a relation 1 to Many.
+In the below example, Venue Details has a field called Photos, The Photos has nested list, it is a relation of 1 to Many.
 To map this type of relation we will use the @ForeignKey annotation.

 ``` kotlin